Gurdaspur district

 Gurdaspur district is a district in the Majha region of the state of Punjab, India.
 Gurdaspur is the district headquarters.
 It internationally borders Narowal District of Pakistani Punjab, and the districts of Amritsar, Pathankot, Kapurthala and Hoshiarpur.
 Two main rivers Beas and Ravi passes through the district.
 The Mughal emperor Akbar is said to have been enthroned in a garden near Kalanaur, a historically important town in the district.
 The district is at the foothills of the Himalayas.

 As of 2011 it is the third most populous district of Punjab (out of 22), after Ludhiana and Amritsar.
 Batala, with 31% of the district's population, is its largest city.

 History

+Medieval period

+On 14 February 1556 AD, Akbar was crowned as emperor at Kalanaur, a town in the district, after the death of his father Humayun.

+This area was used as a base by Banda Singh Bahadur to raid the area up to Lahore.
+The Mughal emperor Bahadur Shah conducted an expedition against him in 1711, but with only temporary effect.
+Banda Singh Bahadur fought his last battle against Mughals at Gurdas Nangal and was captured.

+On 17 May 1746, the Chhota Ghallughara (smaller Sikh genocide) took place.
+Approximately 10,000 to 15,000 Sikhs were killed in battle on a single day in Kahnuwan, near Gurdaspur.
+Under the Lahore governorship of Yahiya Khan, Lakhpat Rai (revenue minister) and Shah Navaz Khan were directed to avenge the killing of Lakhpat Rai's brother, Jaspat Rai.
+An official decree to exterminate Sikhs was issued.

+In about 1633 CE, during the rule of Shah Jahan, the Badshahi canal was constructed for carrying waters to the Shalimar Gardens at Lahore.
+Maharaja Ranjit Singh constructed Hansali canal to carry waters to the tank of the Golden Temple.